bdezonia/bsf/README.txt

 so how could you use this system to specify a record that was a 4x4 matrix or a 10 element vector or some tensor?

+  a "conglomerate" type that has a backing number type and n-dims. a vector would be 1 dim of numbers. a matrix would be two dims of numbers. a thensor would be n dims of data. note that the backing type could be strings too.